tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 			- bery vines with thorns growing around something
 - fight a battle outside the city
 - ==do these soliders pose a serious threat?
 Why ==
+- treasure:
+	- enough sugars to survive a couple months

 # Omens
  1. A half dug pit lays full to the brim with emaciated soliders almost untouched as if their flesh had nothing of desire